funkysi1701/AspireDashboardHelper/README.md

 - localhost:18888 will be the URL of the Aspire Dashboard
 - localhost:18889 will be the URL your application uses to send OpenTelemetry data to the Aspire Dashboard

+An example of how to use the Aspire Dashboard can be found https://learn.microsoft.com/en-us/samples/dotnet/aspire-samples/aspire-standalone-dashboard/